 The recommended way to test SDK changes is with the sample app:

-# 1. Ensure SDK is set up (from previous step)
+# 1. Ensure XCFrameworks are built (from previous step)

 # 2. Navigate to the sample app